The Format requirements of the Faculty of Graduate Studies are applicable to the following research documents:

 Approval page:

 The "Approval page" is a list of the student's Master's or doctoral committee members.
-It must be prepared following exactly the layout and instructions within the template provided: review the Approval page sample as a reference, and prepare your approval page using the Approval Page Template for: Doctoral Dissertation / Master's Thesis / Major Paper
+The Approval form must be prepared following exactly the layout and instructions within the template provided: review the Approval page samples as a reference, and prepare your approval page using the Approval Page Template for: Doctoral Dissertation / Master's Thesis / Major Paper

 Option 1: "Declaration of Originality":